-Confirmation in all cases is by cytogenetic testing (karyotyping, fluorescent in situ hybridization [FISH] analysis, and/or chromosomal microarray analysis [CMA]) of samples obtained by amniocentesis or chorionic villus sampling.
+Confirmation prenatally is by cytogenetic testing (karyotyping, FISH analysis, and/or chromosomal microarray analysis ) of samples obtained by amniocentesis Amniocentesis Genetic evaluation is part of routine prenatal care and is ideally done before conception.
+The extent of genetic evaluation a woman chooses is related to how the woman weighs factors such as... read more or chorionic villus sampling Chorionic Villus Sampling Genetic evaluation is part of routine prenatal care and is ideally done before conception.
+The extent of genetic evaluation a woman chooses is related to how the woman weighs factors such as... read more , or postnatally by testing peripheral blood for women who did not wish to have additional procedures during pregnancy.
 Trisomy 18 detected on chorionic villus sampling may warrant further investigation either by amniocentesis or postnatal testing because the trisomy may represent confined placental mosaicism, in which aneuploidy is present in the placenta but undetectable in the fetus.

 Confirmatory testing also is done in cases suspected based on NIPS, particularly when the screening result is indeterminate or unclear; in younger women, in whom the positive predictive value of NIPS is lower; and to diagnose other fetal chromosomal disorders.
 Management decisions, including termination of pregnancy, should not be made based on NIPS testing alone.
 See also The American College of Obstetricians and Gynecologists Committee on Genetics and the Society for Maternal–Fetal Medicine practice bulletin regarding cell-free fetal DNA testing.